Technology / Networking

 Wireshark vs. Kismet

-Both tools can sniff TCP, UDP, ARP, and DHCP packets, and log data in tcpdump formats, which WireShark uses.
-Both also are free to download and use, so you can try them both and decide which one is best in a given scenario — without breaking the bank.
+Both tools can sniff TCP, UDP, ARP, and DHCP packets and log data in tcpdump formats, which WireShark uses.
+Both are also free to download and use, so you can try them both and decide which one is best in a given scenario — without breaking the bank.

 Winner: Kismet

-Ekahau vs. Acrylic
+NetSpot vs. Acrylic Wi-Fi Heatmaps

 Wi-Fi Analyzer Tool vs. Channelizer

 Signal strength is important when troubleshooting and diagnosing Wi-Fi-related issues, but it isn't the only factor to consider.
 Channels are an often overlooked aspect of Wi-Fi networking.
-If there is enough interference from nearby Wi-Fi networks then you can find yourself with poor performance and reduced speeds.
+If there is enough interference from nearby Wi-Fi networks, then you can find yourself with poor performance and reduced speeds.
 Wi-Fi Analyzer Tool and Channelizer are two different applications that help show you what kind of channel overlaps you have on your Wi-Fi network.

-Wi-Fi Analyzer is a multi-OS application that is available on mobile and Windows and is free to download and use.
+Wi-Fi Analyzer is a multi-OS application available on mobile and Windows and is free to download and use.
 It works very well as a free tool and gives you a lot of insight into the current overlap in channels on your network with a visual graph.
-It is very basic but is useful for a quick check of your network.
+It is very basic but useful for a quick check of your network.

-Channelizer, on the other hand, is a professional tool that lets you perform real-time network scans.
-It is more instrumentation than application, and it provides much more detail than the Wi-Fi Analyzer tool.
+Channelizer, on the other hand, is a professional tool for performing real-time network scans.
+It is more instrumentation than application and provides much more detail than the Wi-Fi Analyzer tool.
+The application is also geared toward generating reports so that management and stakeholders can make better decisions about their Wi-Fi infrastructure spending.

 Winner: Channelizer